victorp24/elderaid/README.md

   to enter their restaurant ID, along with entering their username/password combination.
 If the user is a customer, they will just be prompted for a username/password combination.
-  * The page which comes up next is a page to scan a QR code which corresponds to the table which the waiter/waitress is serving or the customer is sitting at, the customer will be able to see which items have been charged to their table and pay for whichever items they need to.
-The waiter/waitress will be allowed to add items to the table they are serving.
-  * The user can pay for their items and the waiter/waitress can see if the table has been paid for and know the customers are good to go.

 * Backend + API **(Express.js)**
   * The APIs for ElderAid was implemented using the Express.js framework.
   * API documentation was provided which allowed the frontend developers view and use APIs to make their HTTP GET, POST, and PUT requests, located here: [API DOCUMENTATION](backend/API.md).